Wilhelm Canaris: Downfall and execution

 The evidence that Canaris was playing a double game grew, and at the insistence of Heinrich Himmler, Hitler dismissed Canaris and abolished the Abwehr in February 1944.
 Its functions were taken over by the Ausland-SD, part of the Reich Security Main Office and led by SS-Brigadeführer Walter Schellenberg.
 Previous areas that had been the responsibility of the Abwehr were divided between Gestapo chief Heinrich Müller and Schellenberg.
 Some weeks later, Canaris was put under house arrest.
-He was released in June 1944 to take up a post in Berlin as the head of the Special Staff for Mercantile Warfare and Economic Combat Measures (HWK), which co-ordinated the resistance to the Allied economic blockade of Germany.
+He was released in June 1944 to take up a post in Berlin as the head of the Special Staff for Mercantile Warfare and Economic Combat Measures (HWK), which coordinated the resistance to the Allied economic blockade of Germany.

 Canaris was arrested on 23 July 1944 on the basis of the interrogation of his successor at Military Intelligence, Georg Hansen.
 Schellenberg respected Canaris and was convinced of his loyalty to the Nazi regime even though he had been arrested.
-Hansen admitted his role in the 20 July plot but accused Canaris of being its "spiritual instigator".
+Hansen admitted his role in the 20 July plot but accused Canaris of being its "spiritual instigator."
 No direct evidence of his involvement in the plot was discovered, but his close association with many of the plotters and certain documents written by him that were considered subversive led to the gradual assumption of his guilt.
 Two of the men under suspicion as conspirators who were known in Canaris's circle shot themselves, which incited activity from the Gestapo to prove he was at the very least privy to the plan against Hitler.
+When he was arrested, Canaris greeted the Gestapo in full dress uniform and saluted them with his ceremonial baton.
+They were naturally unamused and grabbed it from him while he was being handcuffed.